yaroslaff/evalidate/README.md

 `safeeval()` is simplest possible replacement to `eval()`.
 It is good to evaluate something once or few times, where speed is not an issue.
 If you need to eval same code 2nd time, it will take same 'long' time to parse/validate code.

 `evalidate()` is just little more complex, but returns validated safe python AST node, which can be compiled to python bytecode, and executed at full speed.
-(But this code is safe after evalidate)
+(And this code is safe after evalidate)

 ### safeeval()